Audio formats supported on Apple TV

 Check if Dolby Atmos is set up

-You can also check while watching content that supports Dolby Atmos.
-Just swipe down on the Touch surface of your Apple TV Remote.
-Under Info, look for .
+- If you’re watching content in the iTunes Movies app or a third-party app: Swipe down on the Touch surface of your Apple TV remote.
+Under info, look for .

 You can't play sound in Dolby Atmos if Quick Start is turned off in Settings.
 To check, go to Settings > Apps > iTunes Movies and TV Shows > Quick Start.